The epic Kingdom of Durundal, where the tides of time keep turning, and the dragon never sleeps.

-"It's the living you have to be fearful of, not the monsters in your head."
+"It's the living you have to be afraid of, not the monsters in your head."

 A Wolf in the Dark

-In the Kingdom of Durundal; hearts will be broken, loved ones lost and thrones burned - and only one thing is certain - there will be blood.
+In the Kingdom of Durundal; hearts can be broken, loved ones lost, thrones burned - but one thing is certain - there will be blood.